 IT professionals are enjoying a seller’s job market right now.
 If you’ve got the skills and the experience, there is an employer out there with a lucrative opportunity for you.
 Technology job boards can be helpful in a job search, but it’s just a matter of figuring out which ones have the openings you want and then sending in your application on time.
 Easy, right?
 No, not exactly.

 There are hundreds of job boards out there, ranging from sprawling, all-purpose directories to dedicated niche sites.

 What are the best technology job boards?
-Here are 22 of the most important ones to get your job search started:
+Here are 22 to get your job search started:

 This professional networking site is one of the best ways to connect with potential employers and search for jobs.
 For many hiring managers, it’s their first stop when looking for new talent.
 Be ready for them by making sure your profile is fully updated and contains relevant keywords.

 This is one of the largest and best-known technology job boards, with a wide selection of jobs available across all fields.
 Dice Open Web allows employers to browse candidates’ social media profiles, making it easier for them to zero in on the right person.

 One of the world’s best-known jobs boards, with a large directory of available positions in every branch of IT.
 High exposure means high competition, however.
 Vacancies advertised on sites like these tend to get a lot of applicants.

 Similar to Monster, Indeed has a big directory of available IT jobs in different areas.

 On Craigslist, you can find the kind of jobs that may not be advertised on the big, all-purpose job boards like Monster and Indeed.
 Many of the openings are for companies that require someone on short notice, which is ideal when you need a job quickly.

 Glassdoor rates employers like Yelp does local businesses, so you can check each company’s rating before you make an application, ensuring you only apply for places that meet your standards.